d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 <!-- You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
 -->

-- When the site is viewed on mobile or tablet sized screens (< 768px) the hamburger menu appears at the left side of the screen as an opaque rectangular box.
-When the hamburger menu is clicked this menu slides out from the left to fill the screen.
-As this functionality was borrowed from an online tutorial I have struggled to fix this bug as I do not have the required Javascript knowledge yet.

-- The form submission page currently leads to a default page provided by the code institute.
-I would like in the future for the action attribute to lead to the already created confirmation.html page.